MicrosoftDocs/ai-builder/ai-builder-docs/process-responses-json-output.md

 # Process responses with JSON output

 By default, the prompt generates text as response.
-Text can be convenient for many uses cases.
-However, if the response has several elements that need to be identified individually, the text option can be limited.
+Text can be convenient for many uses cases; however, if the response has several elements that need to be identified individually, the text option can be limited.

 ## Benefits of using JSON output